AutoNFS: Automatic Neural Feature Selection: Experiments

+In addition to predictive performance on downstream tasks, we analyze how the selected attributes match the original features (before adding auxiliary features). \Cref{fig:wrongly_selected} shows that \ours{} achieves zero misselection errors for random and corrupted features and maintains low error rates of 0.17 for second-order features.
+It is important to note that the selection of features outside the original attributes in the latter case is acceptable since additional features were created by multiplying the original features.
+In consequence, these extra features may sometimes carry even more information than the individual original attributes.
+The application of the representation created by the baseline methods resulted in significantly higher misselection errors.

+\Cref{fig:lollipop_random} presents the average predictive power of the individual features.
+More precisely, we measure how much predictive performance decreases when we remove one of the selected features.
+As can be seen, the average decrease for \ours{} is equal to 0.313, which means that the returned set cannot be further reduced without affecting predictive performance.
+This demonstrates the superior precision of \ours{} in identifying relevant features while automatically determining the optimal number to select.

-The results presented in \Cref{tab:regression} show that our method achieves 3rd place of the ranking, which proves that \ours{} can be successfully applied in a wide range of machine learning tasks including both classification and regression.
+In general, these findings confirm that \ours{} is broadly applicable to a wide range of machine learning tasks, including both classification and regression, while offering strong and reliable performance in various feature noise scenarios.